altwalker/altwalker-examples/python-debugger/README.md

 (Pdb)
 ```

-And now you are in inside the dubugger.
+And now you are in inside the debugger.

 ## Models

-> **Note**: For this example the model is irelevant.
+> **Note**: For this example the model is irrelevant.

 * Example Model from `models/debug.json`